TN 93 (01-26)

 DESCRIPTION

-Small Cell Cancer of the Prostate is a rare cancer occurring less than 1% of all cancers of the prostate.
+Small cell cancer of the prostate is a rare cancer occurring less than 1% of all cancers of the prostate.
 They are aggressive tumors that often present at advanced stages or as metastatic diseases and are occasionally associated with paraneoplastic syndromes.
-Some small cell carcinomas represent recurrent tumors after hormonal therapy for conventional adenocarcinomas of the prostate.
-More commonly, small cell carcinoma is present as a component of mixed tumors, which also contain a component of conventional adenocarcinoma.
-Small cell carcinomas of the prostate are similar to the more common small cell carcinomas of the lung.
+Some small cell cancers represent recurrent tumors after hormonal therapy for conventional adenocarcinomas of the prostate.
+More commonly, small cell cancer is present as a component of mixed tumors, which also contain a component of conventional adenocarcinoma.
+Small cell cancers of the prostate are similar to the more common small cell cancers of the lung.

 They are characterized by the following features: